mtgjson/mtgjson-website/docs/README.md

 ::: tip Eric - Documentation Developer
 ![avatar](/images/avatar-eric.gif "Eric")
-Eric is an Open Source Software loving conceptualizer and Cervidae aficionado.
-When not delving in to any code he can find he enjoys watching "B" rated Horror movies, Camping and Hiking.
+Eric is a conceptualizer that loves Open Source Software and Cerivdae.
+When he's not delving into any code he can find, he enjoys watching 'B'-rated horror movies, camping, and hiking.
 :::

+## Contributing

+Other have devoted their time and effort in to this project.
+If you have suggestions for improvements, if you find bugs, or if you would like to help address existing issues, we are always looking for help.
+You can contribute to the project through the main MTGJSON [GitHub page](https://github.com/mtgjson/mtgjson) or the MTGJSON website [GitHub page](https://github.com/mtgjson/mtgjson-website).
+If you would like to help in other ways please consider donating to the project via [PayPal](https://www.paypal.me/Zachhalpern)

 ## Who We Serve